nelsonjchen/op-replay-clipper/README.md

 ## Requirements

-The requirements are a bit high.
+The requirements may be a bit high.

-You will need an appropiate computer, either your own or one that is rented for a few minutes such as one on [DigitalOcean][do], to run this tool.
+You will need an appropiate computer, either your own or one that is temporary for a few minutes such as one on [GitHub Codespaces][ghcs], to run this tool.

-* 8 vCPUs/hyperthreads
+* 4 vCPUs/hyperthreads
-  * 4vCPUs/hyperthreads with `--slow-cpu` flag that renders slower to maintain stability
+  * 2vCPUs/hyperthreads with `--slow-cpu` flag that renders slower to maintain stability
 * A working Docker-Compose setup.
 Docker for Windows or Docker for Mac will work.
 * Intel or AMD processor.
   * Emulation of Intel on Apple Silicon with Docker for Mac is [too slow](#bad-or-too-slow-computer) to handle the requirements.
-Please use DigitalOcean or a suitable Intel or AMD machine.
+Please use a suitable Intel or AMD machine.
 * 10 GB of disk space.
 * 100MB/s disk speed.
   * Docker for Windows users should clone the repository to the Linux filesystem to meet the requirement.